retrozinndev/JSONutils/README.md

 # JSONutils
-A simple JSON Library for java, still in development.
+A simple JSON Library for java, focused at being easy-to-use.

+> ⚠️ Notice: JSONutils is still under development, currently at the **Beta** stage.
+Please [help this project](#-Contributing) if you can!

 [![](https://jitpack.io/v/retrozinndev/JSONutils.svg)](https://jitpack.io/#retrozinndev/JSONutils)
 ## TODO